A Few Early Years

 a lab session, sliderule in hand

 I remember little more about my final year at McGill than of the fourth, for the same reason.
 The Bach cantatas continued, as did the string quartets.
-But, with Andy I designed a high precision vacuum tube amplifier for an analogue computer.
+But, with Andy I designed a high-precision vacuum tube amplifier for an analogue computer.
 The target was DC-100 kHz bandwidth with an accuracy of 0.1%.
 Excepting the lack of a suitable transformer required to correct for long-term drift, we succeeded.
 For the third time, I came second in the class, again with Andy&Dave tight behind.
-A different person came first each of the three years.
+A different person came first in each of the three years.
 And so, I obtained a "Bachelor of Engineering in Electrical Engineering with Honours", winning the C.Michael Morssen gold medal, an Athlone fellowship to study in England, and a book award for extracurricular activities.
-It was an epochal graduation: F.Cyril James, McGill's longest serving principal ever, was forced to retire, Jean Lesage, fresh from creating his "maître chez nous" that would transform French Canada into Le Québec, was nervously granted an honorary degree, and my Uncle George, who had held the department together during the depression, was named emeritus professor of Electrical Engineering.
+It was an epochal graduation: F.Cyril James, McGill's longest-serving principal ever, was forced to retire, Jean Lesage, fresh from creating his "maître chez nous" that would transform French Canada into Le Québec, was nervously granted an honorary degree, and my Uncle George, who had held the department together during the depression, was named emeritus professor of Electrical Engineering.
 Dad, undoubtedly with his Uncle Willie in mind, offered me the $60 it cost for the graduation dance.
 But, with no girl I felt it worth spending on, I suggested a graduation dictionary instead, the Oxford Shorter that I still rely on today.

 Then, Jim and I loaded up our bicycles with food and a tent, and spent two weeks riding through the Eastern Townships and Vermont's Green mountains.
 Unfortunately, we decided one rainy night to stay at a YMCA, and I caught such a nasty bug from someone that George had to drive out from Montreal to rescue me.

 During this summer, my mind was in a total mess after having been treated as a genius until three years before, then considered a recovering failure for the last three.
-Finally it was over with graduation, but it took many years, as it turned out, before I could put myself back together again.
-I worked in the electrical standards section of the National Research Council with Andy Dunn, testing one of the new seven-decade inductive dividers, observing the initial testing of a calculable capacitor, and various other high precision electrical measurements.
+Finally, it was over with graduation, but it took many years, as it turned out, before I could put myself back together again.
+I worked in the electrical standards section of the National Research Council with Andy Dunn, testing one of the new seven-decade inductive dividers, observing the initial testing of a calculable capacitor, and various other high-precision electrical measurements.
 Wonderful stuff!
 It eventually became my life's work.
 I had to wait for Paul Dirac at Cambridge to fully convert to the world of physics.

 But, it was at NRC that I met Alison Asbury, who was working in biophysics and had just been jilted by her most recent lover.
 And, it is there that my early years ended.